prit342/simple-k8s-validating-webhook/README.md

 Error from server: error when creating "k8s-manifests/pod.yaml": admission webhook "webhook-server.webhook-demo.svc" denied the request: Denied because the Pod is missing label owner
 ```

-- If add owner label to the Pod, the request will not be blocked and the Pod will be created
+- If you add owner label to the Pod, the request will not be blocked and the Pod will be created